Managing Circumferential Belt Lipectomy Surgery Scars

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-Don’t be alarmed if your belt lipectomy scar appears dark, thick, raised, or lumpy immediately after suture removal.
+Don’t be alarmed if your Circumferential Belt Lipectomy scar initially appears dark, thick, raised, or elevated immediately after suture removal.
 Your skin is in the earliest phase of scar remodelling and has a ways to go before it will likely become finer in appearance.

 Factors Influencing Scar Visibility

-A body lift may be performed on patients that have significant skin sagging due to weight fluctuations, genetics, or the ageing process.
+A belt lipectomy may be performed on patients that have significant skin excess due to weight fluctuations, genetics, or the ageing process.
 In most patients, the mature surgical scar tends to be paler than the nearby skin and is often smooth or slightly shiny once fully healed.
 Some patients, however, develop hypertrophic or keloid scarring.
 Raised, wide, thick, or excessively dark or shiny scars are more common among people with darker complexions or a history of poor scarring, which may be genetically predetermined.

 image 53